jpatri/ccisel.github.io/_posts/2020-09-30-patri-monitoring-hives-why-and-issues.md

   role: Software Developer
 ---

-This is the first post of TrackBees project.
-This is a personal project and started in 2012.
-This post explain the motivation to do this work and the issues present in the solution.
+What challenges face an anti-theft system and GPS tracker for beehives?
+Power supply?
+Networking?
+What else?
+The CCISEL Engineer João Pedro Patriarca is the author and developer of the TrackBees project started in 2012 that answers those and other questions.
+Since then the TrackBees has been enhanced in different releases with several innovations that will be explained in this series of posts.
+This is the first post describing the motivation and the main issues faced by this project.

 ## Motivation

-It started with a honey production project, where several beehives were stolen from apiaries several times.
-The main loss was not only hives and honey, but, mainly, the honey producers, the bees.
+The main loss of stolen beehives is not only the hives and honey, but, mainly, the honey workers, the bees.
-This took to an idea of to create a device that could detect, sinalize and recover stolen hives.
+This led to the idea of creating a device that could detect, signalize and recover stolen hives.

 ## Issues

-There are some issues to take into account when designing a solution to this problem, mainly because the apiaries are installed remotely:
+There are some issues to consider when designing a solution to this problem, mainly because the apiaries are installed remotely:

 * Normally, there is no permanent power supply;
-* Dissimulation of the presence of an electronic device;
+* The hives must not evidentiate the presence of an electronic device;
 * The communications infrastructure are limited;
 * Determine the position in open space.

-Based on the above issues, it was defined the first device characteristics:
+Based on the above issues, we have defined the first device characteristics:

 * Must be powered by battery;
 * The battery charge should last for months; This specificity became the main focus in designing the solution;